If you’ve spent any time at all in the heath & fitness space, you’ve probably heard of both the paleo diet & the vegan diet.

 The Big Difference

-As you can see, once you get the hang of it, following the Paleo guidelines is relatively simple.
-(Still confused – check out our guide here).
+As you can see, once you get the hang of it, following the Paleo guidelines is relatively simple (if you’re stiill confused – you can check out our paleo guide here).

 If there’s one thing that we hear the most, though, it’s that deciding WHAT to eat is the biggest chore.
 That’s why we created Paleo Meal Plans – so you can spend less time thinking about being healthy and more time actually being healthy.